SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 ```

 With this, we've just created two new lambda functions, with SNS and SQS triggers.

+You can read more about Lambda Event Sources supported by Chalice here: https://aws.github.io/chalice/topics/events.html

 Now publish messages to your newly created topic and queue:

 ```sh